American Pit Bull Terriers are strong, loving, adorable dogs that make excellent companions and can be trained to become a caring part of any family.

 Dogs learn the most when they are puppies, so make sure to start instilling good habits early on in life.

-If you can prevent bad behaviors from the beginning, you won’t have to worry about them becoming worse and worse as time goes on.
+If you can prevent destructive behaviors from the beginning, you won’t have to worry about them becoming worse and worse as time goes on.

 Going too long can have an adverse effect as your pup may get burnt out and begin to lose motivation to keep up with the training.

-If there are any parts of your house that you want your dog to avoid throughout his life, set up barriers from a young age.
+Set up barriers from a young age if there are any parts of your house that you want your dog to avoid throughout his life.

 If he learns not to go into the bedroom as a puppy, he will remember this and stay out as an adult.